 “Body positivity refers to the assertion that all people deserve to have a positive body image, regardless of how society and popular culture view ideal shape, size, and appearance.”
 (Cherry, 2020)

-It’s taken me years to realize that my own impression and judgement about my appearance and body image has probably had the most toxic effect on my mental health and sometimes even on my general wellbeing.
+It’s taken me years to realize that my own impression and judgment about my appearance and body image has probably had the most toxic effect on my mental health and sometimes even on my general wellbeing.

 Depending on who you ask, body positivity can mean: